Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Survival rule number one

-Always bring shitloads of food on long walks like these.
-You don’t want to find yourself running on an empty battery & out of energy when the walk takes longer than anticipated.
+Always bring shitloads of food on long hikes like these.
+You can’t conquer a mountain on an empty stomach.
+And you don’t want to find yourself running on an empty battery & out of energy when the hike takes longer than anticipated.
 It’s better to carry it around for nothing than finding yourself in a dire situation without it.
-And because I had plenty of food with me, I still had more energy than the phone battery to scramble up another 800 meter humongous mountain.
-Even after walking up and halfway down an 1100 meter mountain already.

-Plenty of water is essential too, and of course a Wilderness Coffee to keep you warm 😉
+Plenty of water is essential too, and of course a Wilderness Coffee to keep you warm. 😉

 Wilderness Coffee at the Morinsheiði plateau.